Are you building a custom gaming rig and unsure whether you can SLI two different GPUs? Then here we will try to dispel your concerns.

 No!
 Unfortunately, you cannot SLI Ti GPUs with non-Ti GPUs.
 They are NOT the same GPU chipsets!

 Is SLI Dead? – DirectX 12; a Death Knell for SLI?

-Well that is how it was until very recently with the release of DirectX 12 and Vulkan APIs.
+That is how it was until recently with the release of DirectX 12 and Vulkan APIs.

-Now. instead of relying on NVIDIA to release the SLI profiles for a certain game – which are often buggy and not made to squeeze out the best of the performance from the multiple GPUs – with DirextX 12 and Vulkan graphics API, the game developers can now write their own codes to make use of multiple GPU in the best way possible.
+Now. instead of relying on NVIDIA to release the SLI profiles for a particular game – which are often buggy and not made to squeeze out the best of the performance from the multiple GPUs – with DirectX 12 and Vulkan graphics API, the game developers can now write their codes to make use of numerous GPU in the best way possible.

-In a popular press release by NVIDIA titled “NVIDIA SLI Support Transition to Native Game Integrations“, they mentioned:
+In a famous press release by NVIDIA titled “NVIDIA SLI Support Transition to Native Game Integrations,” they mentioned:

 NVIDIA will no longer be adding new SLI driver profiles on RTX 20 Series and earlier GPUs starting on January 1st, 2021